 Coffee as a cash crop has the potential to unlock wealth in rural areas across Africa and to provide sustainable livelihoods for millions of people.

-Café Africa was founded in 2006 to lift the vision of the leaders of Africa’s coffee sector, to see and then seize the opportunity that coffee presented.
-It is even more the case today in 2023 that coffee can be an engine of economic growth, rural employment, and improved small-holder livelihoods across the continent.
+In 2026 Café Africa is celebrating 20 years’ involvement in lifting the vision of the leaders of Africa’s coffee sector, supporting them to see and then seize the opportunity that coffee presents.
+With Africa’s coffee production reviving in recent years, it is even more the case today that coffee can be an engine of economic growth, rural employment, and improved small-holder livelihoods across the continent.
 Growing global demand promises a bright future for Africa’s fine quality coffees.

 Support to National Platforms